Multimodal AI predicts clinical outcomes of drug combinations from preclinical data: Research Applications of

 To adapt \name for personalized drug combination synergy prediction, we first use frozen \name encoders trained with the DrugBank combination safety dataset to generate drug embeddings.
 Then, we adopt a symmetric bilinear decoder to fuse the two drug embeddings.
 We concatenate the fused output with dimension-reduced gene expression, somatic mutation data, and clinical attributes before feeding into an MLP, which is trained from scratch to predict binary labels of whether or not drugs combinations are synergistic for the patient, defined above in Methods Sec.~\ref{method:beataml-dataset}.
-For each \name model (trained with five seeds), we used five seeds to train the bilinear decoder and the MLP for at most 200 epochs, leading to 25 models evaluated for each group.
-For simplicity, we do not perform hyperparameter tuning.
+For each \name model (trained with five seeds), we use five seeds to train the bilinear decoder and the MLP for at most 200 epochs, leading to 25 models evaluated for each group.
 The model's hyperparameters are the bilinear decoder output dimension $= 128$, MLP hidden dimensions $= [256, 128]$, MLP dropout $= 0.2$, and learning rate $= 0.001$.
 The AdamW optimizer is used for training.

-We used AUROC as our primary performance metric.
-We calculated AUROC in two distinct ways: (1) Patient-centric AUROC: For each patient, we computed the AUROC across all drug combination predictions, then averaged these values over all patients.
-(2) Drug-centric AUROC: For each drug combination, we computed the AUROC across predictions from different patients, and then averaged these values.
+For evaluation, 10\% of patients or drugs are sampled and all associated responsed data are held out.
+We use AUROC as our primary performance metric.
+We calculate AUROC in two distinct ways: (1) Patient-centric AUROC: For each patient, we compute the AUROC across all drug combination predictions, then averaged these values over all patients.
+(2) Drug-centric AUROC: For each drug combination, we compute the AUROC across predictions from different patients, and then averaged these values.
 This dual approach provides complementary insights into the model’s performance at both the patient level and the drug combination level.